skip to main | skip to sidebar

 ALD

-I'm a former high school math and physics teacher who now works as a consulting actuary in the benefits division of a global professional services firm.
-Married, one daughter.
+I'm a veteran of two careers - high school math and physics teacher, retirement consulting actuary - who is now enjoying the pleasure of staying at home for my daughter.
 (My avatar is in honor of Will Durant, whom I consider the last true sage.)

 View my complete profile